official-notfishvr/shadcn-ui/README.md

 ## Todo

-* Fix Styles that are borken
+* Fix Styles that are borken if there is any
-* Make Toggles and Checksbox have better way to see if its on or off

 ## Contribution Guidelines